 Mark Clifton, now in his thirty-second year at the UofO, was a renowned scholar and screenwriter.
-He was detested by my father, who never forgave the Professor for “cashing in” on my father’s idea while being one of Clifton’s students.
+He was detested by my father, who never forgave the Professor for “cashing in” on my father’s idea while being under the professor’s tutelage.

 When into his cups, my father often ranted on that the professor’s biggest commercial success ever, “The Water’s Edge”, was my father’s original (yet lost) work titled “Osmosis” “Stolen by that Sponge, who never had an original thought in his life”.
 Professor Clifton, through my upbringing, was often cited as being solely responsible for every shortcoming and misfortune ever to fall upon my family.

 “This Particular Journey of Now and Forever”

 In a tearful farewell, my Mother handed me my father’s satchel (again forgotten), reminding me, that although he was considered an extremely talented writer, to always remember that I was uniquely my own person.
-Backing out onto the gravel and dirt, I gave a final wave goodbye, lasting only a hundred yards down the mountain until having to pull over and sob in the moment, like the child I was.
+Backing out onto the gravel and dirt, I gave a final wave goodbye, lasting only a hundred yards down the mountain road until having to pull over and sob in the moment, like the child I was.
 The warmth of the sun still hitting my arm through the open window of the bus, gifted me the baked in scent of the surrounding eucalyptus as if a farewell gift.
 I knew I didn’t want to leave the comfort and serenity of the San Gabriels, but simultaneously knew it was time.
 My mothers grief only seemed lessened by knowing I was on to something else, escaping the entrapments of a life that for her had come up short.